magikcarp/verbose-fishstick/README.md

 ### K mean clustering
 K means clustering is an iterative process of grouping a collection of observations into K groups.
 This operates under the assumption that there are at least K groups present within the data.

+#### Results
+Using the Fluocell dataset, the 2-mean clustering for each image was determined and loss between the predicted and true masks was calcualted.

+DICE LOSS METRICS
+ - MIN: 0.7181707620620728
+ - MAX: 1.0
+ - AVG: 0.9442435503005981
+ - STD: 0.0578955784440040

+These results are not great which is not too surprising.
+Masks produced from this process yielded areas with many small speckles, not well differentiated cells, and selects artifacts.

 ### W-Net
 The W-Net was inspired by the U-Net and (as the name entails) is two